Penny Marketing: Agency Services: Pricing

 Retainer-Based Pricing (Typically used for Ongoing Consulting and Campaign Management)

 Non- negotiable retainers means the client pays us a fixed amount every month to consult and manage their marketing efforts.
 This fee is the equivalent of paying a consultant or a business coach on a monthly basis to help you with your business, etc.

 For example, we may charge a fixed amount, say between $500 and $5000 a month to manage your advertising efforts, depending upon the size of the company and the marketing budget.
 Or, we may charge a fixed percentage of your overall marketing budget as the retainer fee.
 The fixed percentage fee is paid in addition to the marketing budget.

 Commission-Based Pricing (Typically used for Traditional Media Buys)

-This is called an “Agency Discount” which equals 15% of the media budget and is paid out by the media outlet.
-This is similar to the real estate industry, when the agent receives a percentage from the financial institution closing the sale on the client's new home.
+Now, an “Agency Discount” equals 15% of the media budget and is paid out by the media outlet.
+This is similar to the real estate industry, when the agent receives a percentage from the financial institution closing the sale on the client’s new home.
 The agency discount is paid out by the media outlet because essentially, the time and effort that goes into placing an effective media buy is incurred by the agency instead of the media outlet rep. A discount is placed on the inventory to factor the time not spent by the rep on the buy.
 The rate is considered a net rate that covers only the cost of the inventory.
 Having a savvy and effective media buyer guarantees the client that CPP goals are met, that ratings are delivered atleast at 90%, and any added value opportunities are considered.
 The agency negotiates the rates, guarantees delivery of the ratings, manages any makegoods, manages where the commercials run, and measures return on investment